GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/preprocess_data.md

 wd$full_data = full_data
 ```

+**How much does each station contribute to the gap-filled wave data?**

 The following plots show that most wave directions in `full_data` originate
 from Crowdy Head, whereas most wave directions originate from the Sydney
 waverider buoy.
 This is inevitable, because wave direction was only measured at
 Crowdy Head and Coffs Harbour after ~ 2011, while measurements have been taken at
 Sydney since 1992.

 ```r
 par(mfrow=c(1,2))